Ktnath/lonelybot/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Crates
-- Lonelybot is a library crate with #no_std support, and can be use in webassembly
+- Lonelybot is a library crate with #no_std support, and can be used in WebAssembly
 - Lonecli is a binary wrapper crate on lonelybot to provide the features through CLI

 ## Features